 Data for 2019:

 Incident Reports ("IRPTs") – Incident reports are notifications that OHRP receives from institutions to meet their regulatory obligation to report incidents of unanticipated problems involving risks to subjects or others; serious or continuing noncompliance with these regulations the requirements or determinations of the IRB; and suspensions or terminations of IRB approval.
 All incident reports are reviewed by DCO within 2 business days to identify incidents that may place research subjects at an increased risk and require immediate action from OHRP.

 Complaints – While the data prior to 2022 includes all complaints received by OHRP, data beginning in 2022 represents the total number of complaints OHRP receives.
-The majority of these complaints concern what complainants believe to be issues of non-compliance in human subjects research.
+The majority of these complaints concern what complainants believe to be issues of non-compliance in human subjects research (HSR).
 However, for various reasons, once the terms of our regulations are applied, the object of the complaint does not constitute non-compliance, and OHRP acknowledges receipt of the complaint and takes no action.
 For example, some complaints are about research that is not covered by the regulations enforced by OHRP, and other complaints are from individuals for issues that do not pertain to the requirements of our regulations.
 Generally, the source of complaints sent to OHRP include, but are not limited to, research subjects and their family members, individuals involved in the conduct of research such as investigators and study coordinators, institutional officials, journalists, or media.
 OHRP takes all complaints seriously.

 Active Cases – This data represents the number of OHRP cases that are ongoing and includes both for-cause and not-for-cause cases.